The Geography of Open Source Software: Evidence from GitHub: Conclusions and Implications

 In this paper we presented an analysis of a novel dataset on the geography of open source software developers.
 We found that while the overall share of active developers has become more evenly distributed between countries, within-country regional differences remain strong.
-As a technologically and intellectually demanding area of knowledge creation, the local conditions for strong OSS activity are particular.
-The social and economic spillovers of local strength in OSS are likely to reinforce local strength in software and technology.
-This suggests how the data presented in this paper could be a useful proxy for local expertise in software, complementing recent work on, for instance, local exposure to AI and other emerging technologies or innovations \cite{ozgun2021geography,felten2021occupational}.
-If indeed OSS is a driver of, and not merely a proxy for, innovation outcomes, we need to better understand the role of actors such as universities, research institutes, and governments in promoting OSS activity \cite{secundo2017intellectual,nagle2019government}, for example in a mission-oriented context \cite{wanzenbock2020framework} or through procurement policy \cite{uyarra2020public}.
-Geographic heterogeneities could also be used to better understand diversity deficits in software \cite{may2019gender,prana2021including,albusays2021diversity}.
-In the context of the broader global economy, OSS reflects at least one mainstream trend: activity is increasingly spread around the world, while within-country concentration remains high \cite{milanovic2009global}.
+These heterogeneities are likely to persist: the social and economic spillovers of local OSS activity seem to be self-reinforcing.
+If indeed OSS is a driver of, and not merely a proxy for innovation outcomes, we need to better understand the role of actors such as universities, research institutes, and governments in promoting OSS activity \cite{secundo2017intellectual,nagle2019government}, for example in a mission-oriented context \cite{wanzenbock2020framework}.
+While most policy supporting OSS activity focuses on the national level, our findings suggest that local and regional policy may be more appropriate.

-Though digitalization facilitates collaborations across distances \cite{forman2019digital}, continued regional clustering suggests that location matters as much as ever.
+Indeed, although digitalization facilitates collaborations across distances \cite{forman2019digital}, continued regional clustering suggests that location matters as much as ever.
 The network effects present in places such as Silicon Valley are strong enough to overcome other obstacles including higher tax rates and cost of living.
 In software knowledge spillovers and transfers still happen locally and within firms \cite{wu2018all}.
 The developers in our dataset were geocoded in early 2021, roughly one year after the Covid-19 crisis went global.
 It remains to be seen whether proliferation of remote work and decentralization will be reflected in a change in the geographic distribution of OSS developers.
 If knowledge workers are going to permanently decamp to smaller cities in the post-Covid era, one would except to see the first signs of this in OSS with its advanced infrastructure for remote collaboration.
 Our results, early in the post-Covid era, suggest that the winner-take-all dynamics of economic geography persist \cite{florida2021cities}.